Tachycineta thalassina thalassina

 - High counts: 39 at Scotts Bluff NM 17 Jul 2013.

-There is some flocking prior to migration (Brown et al 2011), although there are no Nebraska reports of flocks larger than 30 birds.
+There is some flocking prior to migration (Brown et al 2011), although there is only one Nebraska report of a flock larger than 30 birds, that of 80 in Dawes Co 20-21 Aug 2021.
 In southeast Garden Co, 18 were at Clear Creek WMA 17 Jul 2015, and 5-12 birds were south of Gering, Scotts Bluff Co 25-28 Jul 1994.
 An early undocumented report 8 Jul 1987 Keith Co may have been a fall transient (Rosche 1994), as may have been two at Oliver Reservoir, Kimball Co 4 Jul 2018.

 As in spring, there are few reports away from breeding areas, all in the period 17 Jul-29 Aug: 9 Aug 1995 Garden Co, 11 Aug 1974 Sheridan Co (Rosche 1982), 26 Aug 1979 Garden Co, 28 Aug 1993 Dawes Co, and 29 Aug 1986 Garden Co (Rosche 1994).